-There will be one or two homeworks: the exact number will depend on how heavy the scribing load turns out to be.
+There will be one long homeworks or about three short ones (the total content will be the same in both cases).
+The choice will depend on what the majority of the class wants (fill in the feedback form for this).
 Collaboration in groups of size at most three is allowed (and encouraged).
 However, every student is expected to do their own writeup and clearly state the names of their collaborators.